TailinZhou/ManGO_MOO/README.md

 # Learning Design-Score Manifold to Guide Diffusion Models for Offline Optimization

+(This is the Code repository of ManGO for offline multi-objective optimization(MOO).)

 ## Abstract
 Optimizing complex systems—from discovering therapeutic drugs to designing high-performance materials—remains a fundamental challenge across science and engineering, as the underlying rules are often unknown and costly to evaluate.